-I don’t have to tell you that marketing is a multi-channel affair, and it’s dominated by Google and Facebook.
+I don’t have to tell you that marketing is a multi-channel affair, nor do I need to tell you that Google and Facebook are the key players.

 The Benefits of Cross-Channel Marketing on Google and Facebook